gschramm/pyapetnet/README.md

 The source code of the prediction scripts can be found in the `pyapetnet` subfolder [here](pyapetnet/predict_from_nifti.py) and [here](pyapetnet/predict_from_dicom.py).

-## Installing tensorflow with GPU support

-By default pyapetnet only depends on `tensorflow-cpu` such that predictions can be made on machines without GPUs we well.
-In case you want to train your own pyapetnet model or you want to use GPUs for predictions, you can install tensorflow with GPU support following the [official installation instructions](https://www.tensorflow.org/install).

 ## Training your own model

 If you want to train your own model (from scratch or using transfer learning)